-The MVMA is governed by a Council of practitioners who volunteer their time on behalf of their profession.
-The Manitoba Veterinary Medical Act defines the role and function of the MVMA Council as the governing body of the association.
+The MVMA is governed by a Council of veterinarians, veterinary technologists, and members of the public who volunteer their time on behalf of the veterinary professions.
+The Veterinary Medical Act defines the role and function of the MVMA Council as the governing body of the association.

-Reporting to Council and providing guidance, are 12 committees and representatives who actively explore issues and participate in organizations relevant to the veterinary profession.
+Reporting to Council and providing guidance are a number of committees and representatives who actively explore issues and participate in organizations relevant to the veterinary profession.
 Council members rely on these committees, as well member feedback, to guide decision making.

 Council Advisory Committee